panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

         - Accuracy = 60
     - Details results can be found in the blog: [https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/WeekFifteen.html](https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/WeekFifteen.html)
 - Discussion with the mentors. [<span style="color:green"> Done </span>]
+    - Most of the experiments were done on Eukaryotes.
+The grid search was done on the hyperparameters of the model and not the embeddings used.
+    - On using embeddings a boost in performance was observed the best results above incooperated those experiments too.
+    - We then started working on other ontologies too, namely *Person*.
+The results were interesting and can be found at: [https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/WeekFifteen.html](https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/WeekFifteen.html)
 - Code cleanup (BUFFER) [<span style="color:orange"> Completed in stage 7 </span>]

 ### Stage 7 (August 11, 2019 - August 18, 2019)